mildronize/DotNetCore-Sample/Microsoft.Learn.SecureAspnetCoreIdentity/README.md

     - **Set up authenticator app**
     - **Reset authenticator app**

-# Unite 6: Use claims with policy-based authorization
+# Unit 6: Use claims with policy-based authorization

 In this unit, you'll create a new user with administrative privileges.
 A demonstration of creating and storing user claims is provided.
 An authorization policy is also defined to determine whether an authenticated user has elevated privileges in the UI.